jbakams/slimebot-volleyball/SETTING UP.md

 Then navigate into your device where the prject is saved and seek for the file: *world.wbt*.
 If you cloned this repository this should be the path to the world.wbt file:

   */home/usrname/slimebot-volleyball/slimebot-volleyball/worlds/world.wbt*

+ Once the project open, you can run the simulation.
+But should make sure to have the right controller script running.

+## Controllers

+A [controller](https://cyberbotics.com/doc/guide/controller-programming) in webots is a script in charge on controller dynamics of the simulation.
+They are two kind of controllers *robot-controller* and *supervisor-controller*.
+We are more interested in the supervisor for now.
+To train or evaluate an agent we need to define the script as a controller such that *Webots* will recognize it.